 A bad breeder will see the exchanging of money and homing of the puppy as the end of your relationship.

-41. The Breeder Doesn’t Ask You To Stay In Touch
+41. Dog Breeders To Avoid Won’t Ask You To Stay In Touch